Exploiting Deep Features for Remote Sensing Image Retrieval: A Systematic Investigation: Results and Analyses

 \subsubsection{Depth of Conv.
 Layer}

-We make use of IFK to encode feature maps extracted from all conv. layers of each CNN model and compress the consequent feature vectors to 32-dimension uniformly.
-Fig. \ref{figure:III} shows MAP evaluated from the corresponding conv. layers.
+We use IFK to encode feature maps extracted from conv. layers and compress the feature vectors to 32 dimensions uniformly.
+Fig. \ref{figure:III} shows MAP value of the corresponding conv. layers.

-It demonstrates that, deeper layers usually perform better, since activations obtained from deeper layers corresponds to bigger receptive field, which lead to more information of original image.
-But different from classification task, performance of retrieval is not always optimized by deeper layers, especially for which are very deep in structure.
-This is because that the receptive field in extremely deep layer is of a considerable large scale and unable to grasp the image details.
+It demonstrates that deeper layers usually perform better, since activations obtained from deeper layers correspond to bigger receptive fields, which contain more information of the original image.
+But different from image classification, performance of retrieval is not always optimized by deeper layers, especially for the CNNs which are very deep in structure.
+This is because the receptive fields of extremely deep layers are with considerable large scales and unable to grasp the image details.